Maoyeedy/CmdPalUnityExtension/README.md

 ## Installation

 ### Requirements
-* [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) with Command Palette included
+- [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) installed, with Command Palette module enabled
-* Windows 11
+- Unity Hub installed, with recent projects history
+> Unity Hub is not required to run in the background, as this extension launches editor directly.

+[//]: # (* Windows 11)

 ### WinGet [Recommended]

-`winget install maoyeedy.UnityForCmdPal`
+[//]: # (`winget install maoyeedy.UnityForCmdPal`)
+In Progress.

 ### Microsoft Store